When Aliens Attack: Plot

 Fry's script comes up short (he explains that it took an hour to write, so he assumed it would take an hour to perform), and Leela (as Jenny), is forced to improvise.
 She proposes marriage to the judge (played by Professor Farnsworth).
-During a commercial break, an aggravated Fry tells Leela that people do not watch TV for clever and unexpected situations because they get scared and confused by the unfamiliar and the unexpected.
-Lrrr makes a public statement backing up Fry's assertion.
-Fry quickly writes an ending where the judge (Farnsworth) dies (even though Farnsworth does not know what was going on and tests his pulse), leaving Jenny McNeal as a single female lawyer again.
-The Omicronians, satisfied with the ending, give the episode a C+, saying the show was good enough for them to spare the planet, though not good enough for them to give humans their secret to immortality (Fry blames it on Zoidberg "overacting").
-The episode ends with the aliens departing Earth to watch a 1000-year-old Jay Leno monologue and Fry stating that the secret to a successful television show is that everything ends up back to normal at the end of each episode.
+During a commercial break, an aggravated Fry tells Leela that people do not watch television for clever and unexpected situations because they get scared and confused by the unfamiliar and the unexpected, to which Lrrr makes a public statement backing up Fry's assertion.
+Fry quickly writes an ending where Farnsworth dies (even though Farnsworth does not know what was going on and tests his pulse), leaving Jenny McNeal as a single female lawyer again.
+The Omicronians, satisfied with the ending, give the episode a C+, saying the series was good enough for them to spare the planet, though not good enough for them to give humans their secret to immortality, to which Fry blames Zoidberg for his "overacting".
+The episode ends with the aliens departing Earth to watch a 1000-year-old Jay Leno monologue and Fry stating that the secret to a successful television series is that everything ends up back to normal at the end of each episode.
 Ironically, the camera pans out to a view of New New York burning in ruins.

 Production

-The broadcast of "Single Female Lawyer" takes 1000 years to reach Omicron Persei 8, but the Omicronians are able to travel to Earth in much less time.
+The broadcast of Single Female Lawyer takes 1000 years to reach Omicron Persei 8, but the Omicronians are able to travel to Earth in much less time.
 In the DVD commentary for this episode, executive producer David X. Cohen explains that the writers had decided that the speed of light would be increased in the future and that massive particles would still not be able to travel faster than light, but that electromagnetic waves from the past would still travel at their regular, lower speed.

 Though his coworker Linda appears, Morbo is absent from this episode.
 According to the DVD commentary, the writers try to avoid putting Morbo into episodes that have a large focus on aliens.
 They also discuss the similarities of Morbo's voice to that of Lrrr.